-\end{proof} After giving the long-time asymptotics to the high order soliton with single spectral parameter $\lambda_1$, we intend to study the asymptotics to the high order soliton with multiple spectral parameters.
+After giving the long-time asymptotics to the high-order soliton with single spectral parameter $\lambda_1$, we intend to study the asymptotics to the high-order soliton with multiple spectral parameters.
 For the simplicity, we first discuss the asymptotic expression with two spectral parameters.
 To avoid the tedious analysis on the determinants, we would like to utilize the iterated Darboux matrix to analyze the dynamics.
-Then we give the following lemma \begin{lemma} Suppose there are two spectral parameters $\lambda_1$ and $\lambda_2$, we can rewrite the Darboux matrices in Eq.\eqref{eq:darboux} to the following form
+Then we give the following lemma \begin{lemma} Suppose there are two spectral parameters $\lambda_1$ and $\lambda_2$, we can rewrite the Darboux matrix in Eq.\eqref{eq:darboux} to the following form

 or

 where